-How to Help Kids with ADHD Sleep
+091: How to Help Kids with ADHD Sleep, with Melissa Doman

 A large percentage of the ADHD population — kids and adults alike — struggle with sleep.
 Your child might have a hard time falling asleep or staying asleep during the night, or both.
-When kids aren’t sleeping, parents likely aren’t getting adequate sleep either and that takes a toll on the entire family.
-In this episode of the Parenting ADHD Podcast, I’m talking with sleep consultant, Melissa Doman, about all things sleep.
+When kids aren't sleeping, parents likely aren't getting adequate sleep either and that takes a toll on the entire family.
+In this episode of the Podcast, I'm talking with sleep consultant, Melissa Doman, about all things sleep.
 We discuss why sleep challenges arise, strategies to help your kids fall asleep and stay asleep, and even how to get kids sleeping in their own beds.
 If your child (or you) struggle with sleep, this is an episode not to be missed.

-NOTE: Some of the resources below may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.
+Some of the resources may be affiliate links, meaning I receive a commission (at no cost to you) if you use that link to make a purchase.

 My Guest